ibm-cloud-docs/Registry/registry_tutorial_workflow.md

 {: #registry_tutorial_workflow_objectives}

 * Understand the core features of {{site.data.keyword.registrylong_notm}} and Vulnerability Advisor
-* Use the functions of these two services to create a workflow
+* Use the functions of these services to create a workflow

 ## Services used
 {: #registry_tutorial_workflow_services}